konflux-ci/architecture/ADR/0028-component-dependencies.md

 ### Build-service and PR Groups

 * When [build-service] responds to the build of a PR (PR #1) and propagates the digest from one Component to another as a PR (PR#2).
 It follows the declared `depends on` references to know which other repos should receive an update PR.
-It marks the PR that it submits (PR #2) as being in the same PR Group (slash-prefixed name of the git source branch) as the triggering PR (PR #1).
+It marks the PR that it submits (PR #2) as being in the same PR Group (`@`-prefixed name of the git source branch) as the triggering PR (PR #1).
 This enables pre-merge testing of both changes.
 * When [build-service] submits PR #2:
   * It marks it as "Draft" and it includes a reference to the triggering PR (PR #1) in the description of the automatically submitted PR (PR #2), giving the user some indication that it should not be merged out of order.
   * It checks to see if the two Components (source and destination as determined by the `depends on` references) are in the same git repository (a monorepo) and if PR #1 contains any changes to the `context` directory for the destination Component.
 If it does, then it create a new commit copying the code changes from that context directory in PR #1 to that context directory in PR #2, and it bases the commit that updates the digest reference on top of this synthetic commit.